Semantic Search: Do Keywords Still Matter?

 But no, really… do keywords matter or not?

-Eugene Aronsky of Common SEO Questions also explores the question of whether keywords are being swept into the dustbin.
+Eugene Aronsky of Common SEO Questions also explores whether keywords are being swept into the dustbin.
 Rather than stating explicitly that they are or not, he looks at both sides of the equation, seeming to imply that they both make valid points – which, in fact, they do.

 Perspective one – forget keywords